You are here

 If you provide regulated activities in or from more than one location, you will need to include details of all of these in your registration application.
 This includes which activities are provided at or from each location.

-It is important to be clear about your locations because in your registration application, you will need to make a declaration about your compliance with the essential standards of quality and safety for each regulated activity at each location.
+It is important to be clear about your locations because in your registration application, you will need to make a declaration about your compliance with the fundamental standards for each regulated activity at each location.

-Once you are registered, as far as possible, we will aim to monitor your compliance with the essential standards at each location.
+Once you are registered, as far as possible, we will aim to monitor your compliance with the fundamental standards at each location.

 What is a registered manager?

-A registered manager is the person who is in day-to-day charge of one or more regulated activities.
+A registered manager is the person appointed by the provider to manage the regulated activity on their behalf, where the provider is not going to be in day-to-day charge of the regulated activities themselves.
 In most cases, a provider will need to have one or more registered managers.

-As a registered person, they have legal responsibilities in relation to that position.
-A registered manager shares the legal responsibility for compliance with the regulations with the provider.
+As a registered person, the registered manager has legal responsibilities in relation to that position.
+A registered manager shares the legal responsibility for meeting the requirements of the relevant regulations and enactments with the provider.

-The regulations require that a provider must have one or more registered managers for its regulated activities if it is:
+The regulations require us to impose a registered manager condition on the following types of providers requiring them to have one or more registered managers for the regulated activities they carry on:

 - a partnership